 Styles’s Vogue December 2020 cover.

 The moment Styles shared his Vogue Magazine cover on social media, people flocked to comment sections to commend him for going against traditional masculine stereotypes.
-Major news outlets joined the conversation as well: “In becoming the first solo man to grace the cover of US Vogue – and in a dress – the singer has cemented his place at the vanguard of the movement,” The Guardian said.
+Major news outlets joined the conversation as well: “In becoming the first solo man to grace the cover of US Vogue – and in a dress – the singer has cemented his place at the vanguard of the movement,” the Guardian said.

 The undeniable privilege that comes with Styles being a white person who doesn’t openly align with gender-fluid identities makes it dangerous to herald him as the face of gender fluidity.
 Alejandra Ghersi (better known as the stage name Arca), a Venezuelan nonbinary record producer, has donned a dress on many occasions and did not receive any coverage from mainstream media outlets.
-While large media outlets such as CNN, New York Times, and The Guardian all covered Styles when he broke gender barriers by wearing a dress, no such media outlets mentioned Ghersi or any other public figures when they wore a dress, such as RuPaul Andre Charles, a Black drag queen, and Alok Vaid-Menon, an Indian gender non-comforming artist.
+While large media outlets such as CNN, New York Times, and the Guardian all covered Styles when he broke gender barriers by wearing a dress, no such media outlets mentioned Ghersi or any other public figures when they wore a dress, such as RuPaul Andre Charles, a Black drag queen, and Alok Vaid-Menon, an Indian American gender non-comforming artist.
 Recognizing Styles as the first to break gender norms, is a prime example of the double standards prevalent in society, as the only intrinsic difference between Styles and Ghersi is the color of their skin and their gender identity.

 Ghersi, RuPaul, Vaid-Menon, and others like them aren’t palatable enough to society due to them being people of color and not being heterosexual.
 By contrast, Styles, a white man who has not adopted a gender-fluid identity, is celebrated.
 Is that Styles’ fault?
 No. It’s the fault of transphobia, homophobia, and racism.